-I was eleven the night I pulled my sin-ridden body toward the altar to once again beg for God’s forgiveness and mercy.
+I was eleven the night I pulled my sin-ridden body toward the altar to beg for God’s forgiveness and mercy once again.

 While the choir hummed, “Just as I am without one plea, but that thy blood was shed for me,” the preacher, his voice, earlier calm and measured, now ramped it up to an emotional high.